-If the PENH, PENL bits are set, the PWM module controls the PWMx output pins.
+If the PENH, PENL bits are Reset (default state), then the PWM module controls the PWMx output pins.

 The PWM output override bits allow the user to manually drive the PWM I/O pins to specified logic states independent of the duty cycle comparison units.